nomic-ai/nomic/docs/map_your_text.md

 # Map your text
 Map your text documents with Atlas using the `map_text` function.
 Atlas will ingest your documents, organize them with state-of-the-art AI and then serve you back an interactive map.
-Any interaction you do with your data (e.g. tagging) can be accessed programmatically with Atlas Python API.
+Any interaction you do with your data (e.g. tagging) can be accessed programmatically with the Atlas Python API.

 ## Map text with Atlas
 When sending text you should specify an `indexed_field` in the `map_text` function.
 This lets Atlas know what metadata field to use when building your map.